JuliaTagBot/DatasToolbox/README.md

 # DatasToolbox

+___NOTE:___ DatasToolbox is being split into multiple packages.
+For now I'm keeping it around as an alias for importing all said packages.

 This is a set of tools for performing common, generic manipulations on data, primarily for  machine learning and optimization.
 It also contains a set of tools for easily converting from Python in a type-correct way.